So, trolling the web I saw this photo. “Hmm… unusual ” you may think… “interesting shaped pieces….gnarly hand….”

 So again apologies for the soapbox, but ask that you be wary and be truly informed before closing your door to others.

-And if you really care to know, go to the source and ask an immigrant.
+And if you really care to know, ignore the hyperbole, go to the source and ask an immigrant.

 “don’t spoil the ship for a half penny’s worth of tar… “